stephansann/com.sopisticatedapps.microservice.github-api-wrapper/README.md

 However, it seems to work.
 So if you are okay with the things that were said before, here is how it works.

 The following examples are using the repository "Document-Archiver/com.sophisticatedapps.archiving.document-archiver".
-The name of the repository has to be URL-encoded, so "Document-Archiver%2Fcom.sophisticatedapps.archiving.document-archiver".

-If your repository is "Foo/com.bar.magic", use "Foo%2Fcom.bar.magic" within the URL.
+If your repository is "Foo/Bar", replace "Document-Archiver/com.sophisticatedapps.archiving.document-archiver" with "Foo/Bar" within the URL.

 ### latestReleaseTag